Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/2_set_up_the_data_collection_scene.md

-# Pose Estimation Demo: Phase 2
+# Pose Estimation Demo: Part 2

-In [Phase 1](1_set_up_the_scene.md) of the tutorial, we learned:
+In [Part 1](1_set_up_the_scene.md) of the tutorial, we learned:
 * How to create a Unity Scene
 * How to use Unity's Package Manager to download packages
 * How to move and rotate objects in the scene
 * How to instantiate Game Objects with Prefabs
 * How to import a robot from a URDF file

 You should now have a table, cube, camera, and working robot arm in your scene.
-In this phase we will prepare the scene for data collection with the Perception package.
+In this part we will prepare the scene for data collection with the Perception package.

 <p align="center">
 <img src="Images/2_Pose_Estimation_Data_Collection.png" width="680" height="520"/>